.webp)

 Here’s what to keep in mind:

-- Subject lines: Keep it boring and between 3-5 words instead of going for a flashy subject line.
+Subject lines: Use simple, 3-5 word subject lines.
+Buyers ignore flashy subject lines because they recognize them as sales tactics.
 Jen explains that buyers are now familiar with exaggerated subject lines and will probably delete them without bothering to read them.

-- Tone: Don’t make assumptions during your value proposition.
+Tone: Base your value proposition on research and observation rather than assumptions.
 Writing authoritatively on your prospect’s business based on assumptions can be off-putting to the buyer and seem arrogant, leading to 26% fewer replies.
 Jen explains that using language that sounds unassuming can actually improve your reply rate.
 For example, “I don’t work in your organization but I was thinking that this might be affecting your business.”

-- The ask: Your main goal is to get a reply from your prospect, not a meeting.
-This is because in the early days, the buyer is trying to settle into their role, not add more meetings to their calendar.
-Adding 0-1 questions simplifies the conversation, making it easier for them to reply and giving you a chance to build on the conversation in the future.
+The ask: Your main goal is to get a reply from your prospect.
+This is because in the early days, the buyer is trying to settle into their role and prefers to avoid adding more meetings to their calendar.
+Include zero or one question maximum.
+This makes it easy to reply and opens the door for future conversation.

-- Personalization: Show that you’ve done the extra work to understand the prospect’s pain point.
-You can use trigger-based email frameworks to personalize your emails and 2x your reply rates.
+Personalization: Show that you’ve done the extra work to understand the prospect’s pain point.
+Trigger-based email frameworks help you personalize at scale and double your reply rates.

 Automate your job-change email outreach to book more meetings

-Companies like Mimecast, Greenhouse, and Medallia use UserGems to reach their revenue goals quickly and efficiently.
+Companies like Mimecast, Greenhouse, and Medallia use UserGems to generate pipeline from job changes and buying committee insights.